Replication connectors and connector architecture

 Automatically apply consumer offsets in target cluster

 Since sync.group.offsets.enabled is set to true by default, the offsets are periodically applied to the consumer groups in the target cluster automatically, no additional connector configuration is needed in order to make it work.
-The frequency of this process is controlled by the sync.group.offsets.interval.seconds property of the MirrorCheckpointConnector, which defaults to 60 seconds Cloudera recommends relying on this feature rather than applying offsets manually.
+The frequency of this process is controlled by the sync.group.offsets.interval.seconds property of the MirrorCheckpointConnector, which defaults to 60 seconds.
+Having this feature enabled is a must in any replication flow that you set up.

 Checkpoints